IvarBernes/puppet-module-umount_nfs/README.md

 # Defines

 ## `umount_nfs::umount`
+The title must be a full path to a nfs share, for example: /proj/area

 ### Parameters required or with defaults

 fuser
 -----
-Boolean to indicate if processes should be killed or not.
+Boolean that indicate if processes making the share busy should be killed or not.

 - *Default*: false